Death of a Salesman (Broadway)

 The chat took place on February 21, 1999, live from Brian Dennehy’s dressing room at the Eugene O’Neill Theatre

-AOL: We’d like to welcome Brian Dennehy.
+AOL: For those that joined us this afternoon for our live chat with Arthur Miller, welcome back.
+Now we’d like to welcome Brian Dennehy.
 Mr. Dennehy is joining us this evening from his dressing room at the theatre.

 Question: In a recent interview, you said that Willy Loman is one of the most challenging roles of your career.
 Could you explain why?